kdurance/100-days-of-code/log.md

 Redid the design of my personal homepage and my blog page.

 Much happier with my design.
 My convo with my friend yesterday and some rest helped.<br><br>

+#### Day 48: March 30, 2021
+Created the base code for my portfolio and about me pages.
+Finished my desktop version of my homepage.

+My vaporwave theme is now consistent, which I'm happy about.
+I also started adding some content to my about me page and spent some time on my Udemy course learning about JavaScript and the DOM.<br><br>